This post may contain affiliate links. Please read my disclosure policy.

 Yukon gold potatoes are great too, but it’s hard to get them as crisp without over cooking them and drying them out inside.

 Baby red potatoes are good if you’re feeling more of a wedge shape.
 You can follow the same directions as below, just cut the baby red potatoes into wedges instead of fries!
-Or check out my Greek Potato Wedges with Homemade Tzatziki Sauce for all the details!
+Or check out my Greek Potato Wedges with Homemade Creamy Yogurt Sauce for all the details!

 Why you don’t need to peel potatoes: